xiaoxiae/soc-paper-2019/README.md

 ### Fonts
 The font [**CMU Serif**](https://sourceforge.net/projects/cm-unicode/) was used to typeset the (majority of the) paper, mainly due to it's bold small caps support that SOČ requires for certain headings.
 Make sure to have it installed either on your system or through your TeX distribution if you plan on using it.

-You can also use a different system font by changing the line `\setmainfont{CMU Serif}` in `soc.tex`.
+You can also use a different system font by changing the line `\setmainfont{CMU Serif}` in `paper.tex`.

 The paper also uses **FontAwesome5** and the fontawesome5 package to typeset certain symbols and icons.
-You can either remove the line `\usepackage{fontawesome5}` from `soc.tex` if you don't plan on using any of the icons, or [install the font](https://fontawesome.com/download) on your system.
+You can either remove the line `\usepackage{fontawesome5}` from `paper.tex` if you don't plan on using any of the icons, or [install the font](https://fontawesome.com/download) on your system.